proboscis/pinjected/README.md

 This library makes it easy to compose mutliple python objects to create a final object.
 When you request for a final object, this library will automatically create all the dependencies and compose them to create the final object.

 # Installation
 `pip install pinjected`

+# Documentations
+Please read the following for tutorials and examples.
+For more specific api documentation, please look at [documentation](https://pinjected.readthedocs.io/en/latest/)

 # Features
 - Dependency Injection via Constructor